The holiday hot list: Where to travel in March

 Where to stay: The Beverly Hills Hotel

-Known as The Pink Palace, this luxury hotel is a stone’s throw away from Sunset Boulevard and has been made famous for the prestigious names on its guestbook, from Marilyn Munroe to Elizabeth Taylor.
-Now over a century old, this landmark hotel is still going strong thanks to its undeniable allure, impeccable interiors, jaw-dropping suites, and pink parasol-lined pool where you can dine on a Caesar salad and Californian wine.
-Head over to The Polo Lounge for the full restaurant experience and don’t forget to don your shades – this is the place to be and be seen in Hollywood…
+Known as the Pink Palace, this luxury hotel is a stone’s throw from Sunset Boulevard and has been made famous by the prestigious names on its guestbook, from Marilyn Monroe to Elizabeth Taylor.
+Now over a century old, The Beverly Hills Hotel is still going strong thanks to its undeniable allure, impeccable interiors, jaw-dropping suites, and pink parasol-lined pool where you can dine on a Caesar salad and Californian wine.
+Head over to the Polo Lounge for the full restaurant experience and don’t forget to don your shades – this is the place to see and be seen in Hollywood…